Cookies on Nelson College London

 Semester 2 (September-January)

-Managing Financial Resources in the Hospitality Industry
+Managing and Developing People in the Hospitality Industry (20 Credits, Core)

 Conference, Banqueting and Event Management (20 Credits, Core)

-Menu Planning and Product Development
+Menu Planning and Product Development (20 Credits, Core)

-Work-Based Learning Project
+Work-Based Learning Project (20 Credits, Core)

 Entry Requirements